PHA Drops Pair to Top Bantam Team - DiscoverMooseJaw.com

 “They’re a pass first team, they’re not a selfish team and they spread you out so that they can work the puck to those open guys,” said MacPhee.
 “There’s lots of details stuff that we’ve been talking about and hopefully playing that will reinforce that so our boys come back and practice harder.”

 Kyle Masters had a pair of goals in the win for OHA Edmonton as they had six different goal scorers in the seven-goal performance.
-WHL Bantam Draft top prospect Sean Techigerl had a goal and two points in Sunday’s win and finished with three goals and six points between the two games.
+WHL Bantam Draft top prospect Sean Tschigerl had a goal and two points in Sunday’s win and finished with three goals and six points between the two games.

 PHA defenceman Ethan Peters said these two games were good lessons for them.